thevilledev/vault-plugin-secrets-vercel/README.md

     - AppRole
     - JWT OIDC
     - A pre-defined token
 - Call the plugin to generate a short-lived Vercel token.
-TTL for the toke is user-configurable.
+TTL and scope (Vercel team) for the token are user-configurable.
 - Run the actual deployment pipeline, such as [Github Actions for Vercel](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel)
 - After token lifetime runs out, Vault revokes the token automatically.

+## Example

 Here's a full example of a Github Actions pipeline utilising this plugin: